'Rick and Morty' Season 5 Episode 4 is the most controversial one yet

 Sometimes that makes for a mixed bag.
 Remember, the pilot episode has a bit where Morty has to put a mega seed “way up” in his butt.
 The show has also made several incest jokes throughout the years.
 It’s programmed to make you feel uncomfortable, to push the envelope and expand your boundaries.

-This particular episode is unhinged, especially when the big strategy to defeat the creatures is to embiggen one of Summer’s eggs so they can be lured to Las Vegas.
+This particular episode is unhinged, especially when the big strategy to defeat the creatures is to embiggen one of Summer’s eggs so they can lure the monster sperm to Las Vegas.
 And the many performers from Vegas are deputized and fight in an epic final battle.
 The off-the-rails approach works here, especially when there are such brilliantly scripted moments and one-liners.

 There’s a genuinely smart throughline about the failures of male bravado and the negative impact of toxic masculinity.
 The giant human egg is Summer’s idea, yet a man takes credit for it.
 Then she and Beth play a crucial role in the battle at Las Vegas, where the Chuds also inexplicably show up to lend a hand — or a hoof?
 A male caused this problem, and (almost) every man that gets involved just makes things worse.
 Horse people and sperm monsters aside, Rick and Morty is saying some really compelling things about gender dynamics and the patriarchy.